 These are just some of the questions that should be driving the debate, and hopefully will.
 An announcement of a renewed commitment to tackling HIV AIDS by the government on 3 December 2012 may be a start but there is a need to involve all Ugandans in a national debate.
 HIV and AIDS affects a huge percentage of the population, directly and indirectly, and their views cannot, and should not be ignored.

 Opinions about how to tackle HIV and AIDS may differ but the ideal of a society free of the illness is a vision shared by all.

-The HIV and AIDS tax debate will be featured in new debates section currently in production for wwww.developmenteducation.ie in early 2013.
+The HIV and AIDS tax debate will be featured in new debates section currently in production for wwww.developmenteducation.ie in autumn 2014.

 Other posts on the life and politics in Uganda series, by Jamie Hitchen: